neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 The other side of engagement is that you are typically producing software that is important to customers (external or internal).
 Customers care whether it works as their own livelihood or free time depends on it.
 In academia often papers can develop very little interest, I'm sure everyone has had that experience of being ignored.
 Some papers have a great impact that changes the world, most do not.
 Papers may turn out to be relevant only a niche group.

 The type of perfection required in industry is different.
 Making code work on every conceivable platform, for every locale, for every possible input etc. is highly valued.
-My experience of academic software engineering is that the code is generally only used by its creator(s) hence it doesn't have to be bug free or simple to use.
+My experience of academic software engineering is that the code is generally only used by its creator(s)[^recomp] hence it doesn't have to be bug free or simple to use.
 There is a learning curve and unique discipline to writing code that is outwardly perfect.
 I say outwardly perfect because the perfect interface can hide a lot of bad code underneath it.

+[^recomp]: My former colleagues Ian Gent and Lars Kotthoff are trying to change that with their [Recomputation project](http://recomputation.org)

 I must mention that industry has been more financially lucrative for me.
 I think it is for most people.
 In academia you can aim for a permanent academic job, which is the closest thing to a job for life that exists today.
 However many people fail to achieve that goal.
+There just aren't enough academic jobs for everyone to get one.
 The computer industry has a high level of demand for qualified staff and I think that the chances of a hard working and qualified person ending up redundant is low compared to other industries.
 Over the course of a career computer scientists in industry will earn significantly more in most cases.

 The sorts of problems one is solving in industry are frequently conceptually simpler.
 There are people in industry doing advanced research, but novelty is generally not an aim.
 Novelty is valued if it can be patented or is something that customers will want, but is not valued for its own sake.
 Most business problems are not particularly new, and engineers are have to be able to solve these simple problems quickly and efficiently.